 - Return to Sport or Work

-Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport or work.
+Your physiotherapist will discuss your goals, time frames and training schedules to optimise you for a complete return to sport or work.

 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 There is no specific time frame for when to progress from each rotator cuff treatment stage to the next.
-Many factors will determine your rotator cuff rehabilitation status during your physiotherapist’s clinical assessment.
+During your physiotherapist’s clinical assessment, many factors will determine your rotator cuff rehabilitation status.

 In most cases, you’ll find that your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.
 It is also important to note that your physiotherapist must supervise your progression as attempting to move too soon to the next level can lead to re-injury and frustration.